groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/rendering-documents/advanced-rendering/rendering-cad-drawings/how-to-view-plt-files.md

 title: Render PLT files
 weight: 9
 description: "This article explains how to convert PLT files with GroupDocs.Viewer within your .NET applications."
-keywords:
+keywords: convert PLT files
 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-[PLT](https://wiki.fileformat.com/cad/plt/) and HPG formats are based on the plotter language developed by Hewlett-Packard (HP-GL).
+[PLT](https://docs.fileformat.com/cad/plt/) and HPG formats are based on the plotter language developed by Hewlett-Packard (HP-GL).
 These formats are designed for sending information to plotter printers, contain text/binary instructions on HPGL language to draw vector images on paper.

 ## How to view PLT files